 Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you.
 In this case, we may not be able to provide the requested service to you but we will notify you if this is the case at the time.

 Disclosure of your personal data

-We may have to share your personal data with our affiliates and associates, both inside and outside the European Economic Area (the “EEA”).
-We may also need to transfer personal data to third parties, including third parties based outside the EEA, such as other advisors, accountants and third parties involved in your matters.
+We may have to share your personal data with our affiliates and associates, both inside and outside the United Kingdom or the European Economic Area (the “EEA”).
+We may also need to transfer personal data to third parties, including third parties based outside the UK or the EEA, such as other advisors, accountants and third parties involved in your matters.

 We require all third parties, including our affiliates, to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.